Morrisons to close 132 McColl's stores putting jobs at risk

 - comments

-Morrisons says it plans to close 132 of its loss-making McColl's convenience stores, putting 1,300 jobs at risk.
+Morrisons says it plans to close 132 of its McColl's convenience stores, putting 1,300 jobs at risk.

+It comes after the supermarket chain agreed to buy McColl's out of administration in May.

-Workers who could be made redundant will be offered jobs elsewhere in the business, the supermarket chain said.
+Workers who could be made redundant will be offered jobs elsewhere in the business, the grocer said.

-The decision comes after Morrisons agreed to buy the McColl's chain out of administration in May.

-Morrisons now plans to convert all its remaining McColl's stores into Morrisons Daily shops as it tries to return the chain to growth.
+Morrisons now plans to convert most of its remaining McColl's stores into Morrisons Daily shops as it tries to revive the chain's fortunes.

 There are currently 1,164 McColl's stores trading, 286 of which operate under the Morrisons Daily brand.

-Morrisons said all of the stores set to close had been "loss-making for some time" and "no realistic prospect" of recovering soon.
+Morrisons said all of the stores set to close were "loss-making" and had "no realistic prospect" of recovering soon.

-The majority will be closed "in an orderly fashion over the remainder of the year", it added.
+The majority will be closed "in an orderly fashion" over the rest of this year, it added.

+The grocer said workers at risk of redundancy "will be offered alternative employment at a nearby McColl's store, Morrisons store, logistics operation or food-making centre".

+Out of the stores that will close, 55 have a Post Office counter.